pebblecode/cirrus-marketplace-deployment/README.rst

 This will create:

 - An `S3 bucket`_ for storing `application versions <#application-version>`_
-- An `Beanstalk application`_ named after the Github repo
+- A `Beanstalk application`_ named after the Github repo
 - A `Beanstalk configuration template <#configuration-template>`_ named ``default``

 For each environment it will create: